Russian court rejects US reporter Gershkovich's detention appeal | Law-Order

 A Moscow court on Tuesday rejected an appeal from U.S. journalist Evan Gershkovich to be freed from pre-trial detention, meaning he will stay in a former KGB prison until at least May 29 while a spying case against him is investigated.

 A Moscow court on Tuesday rejected an appeal from U.S. journalist Evan Gershkovich to be freed from pre-trial detention, meaning he will stay in a former KGB prison until at least May 29 while a spying case against him is investigated.
 Gershkovich, a reporter for the Wall Street Journal, denies the espionage charges.
-He looked calm and smiled as he stood in a glass and metal cage before the appeal ruling, wearing a checked shirt with his arms folded in front of him.
+He looked calm and smiled as he stood in a glass and metal cage before the ruling, wearing a checked shirt, with his arms folded.

-His legal team asked that he be freed on bail of 50 million roubles ($614,000) supplied by Dow Jones or placed under house arrest, Tatiana Nozhkina, his lawyer, told reporters.
-The court, she said, rejected both suggestions.
+His legal team had asked that he be freed on bail of 50 million roubles ($614,000) supplied by his publisher Dow Jones or placed under house arrest, his lawyer Tatiana Nozhkina said.
 "He's in a combative mood," Nozhkina told reporters outside the court.
 "He is ready to defend himself and to show that he is innocent."

 The United States has deemed him "wrongfully detained," his employer and colleagues have said he is innocent, and President Joe Biden has called his detention illegal.
-"He is reading a lot in prison - Russian literature in the original Russian," Nozhkina told Reuters, adding that he was reading Leo Tolstoy's masterpiece "War and Peace" about the 1812 French invasion of Russia.
+"He is reading a lot in prison - Russian literature in the original Russian," Nozhkina told Reuters, adding that he was reading Leo Tolstoy's masterpiece "War and Peace" about the French invasion of Russia in 1812.

 Asked about the prison food, Nozhkina said Gershkovich was being given porridge in the mornings and that the food was normal.
-Tuesday's hearing was procedural, covering how Gershkovich should be detained, not the substance of the charges against him as investigators are still working on the details of the case.
+Tuesday's hearing did not address the substance of the charges as the investigation is still in progress.

-Gershkovich, the son of Soviet emigres, is being held at the Lefortovo prison, which in Soviet times was run by the KGB but is now operated by the Federal Penitentiary Service.
+Gershkovich, a son of Soviet emigres, is being held at Lefortovo prison, which in Soviet times was run by the KGB but is now operated by the Federal Penitentiary Service.
 Traditionally it has been used to hold those suspected of spying and other grave crimes.

+Yaroslav Shirshikov, a political expert in Yekaterinburg whom Gershkovich interviewed in mid-March and had been due to meet again, was reported on Tuesday to have been charged with inciting terrorism.
+The news outlet Yekaterinburg Online quoted Shirshikov's lawyer Fyodor Akchermyshev as saying he had been charged over publicly expressed views on the killing of the pro-war military blogger Vladlen Tatarsky in St Petersburg this month.

-U.S. ambassador Tracy said on Monday she had made her first visit to Gershkovich.
-"He feels well and is holding up.
-We reiterate our call for Evan's immediate release," Tracy said in a statement. ($1 = 81.3420 roubles) (Editing by Peter Graff, Gareth Jones and Angus MacSwan)
+Shirshikov acknowledged publishing the statements in question but denied ever justifying or supporting terrorism, the lawyer said. ($1 = 81.3420 roubles) (Editing by Peter Graff, Gareth Jones and Angus MacSwan)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)